 13 Terms used in Mediterranean Galley Warfare

-While studying for a research paper about galley warfare I’ve come across a medley of interesting historical naval terms, all of which an author of realistic fantasy might find useful.
-The source for these terms is Gunpowder and Galleys: Changing Technology and Mediterranean Warfare at Sea in the Sixteenth Century by John Francis Guilmartin Jr, 1974, Great Britain, Cambridge University Press.
+While studying for a research paper about medieval and early modern galley warfare, like the Battle of Lepanto in 1571, I’ve come across some interesting historical naval terms, all of which an author of realistic fantasy might find useful.
+I came across these terms in Gunpowder and Galleys: Changing Technology and Mediterranean Warfare at Sea in the Sixteenth Century by John Francis Guilmartin Jr, 1974, Great Britain, Cambridge University Press.
 Note: I have left out a host of terms for different cannons and seagoing vessels for these will be listed in upcoming posts.

 - arráez – (Spanish singular noun, plural is arráezes) a Muslim ship captain.
 Spain and the Ottoman Empire were at daggers drawn during the sixteenth century.
 Arráezes were highly skilled and respected across the Mediterranean.
 When the rare victory occurred, Spaniards would capture them as prizes.